santino79/scc-11ty/src/posts/sql-table-alias/index.md

 ---
-title: "Lesson 30: Using a Table Alias."
+title: "Using a Table Alias."
 date: 1930-01-01
 tags: lessons
 featured_image: